Japan Society for the Promotion of Science

 (1)Presidents of Japanese universities

-*one from each of three research areas; humanities/social sciences, science/mathematics/engineering, and biological/medical sciences
+*two from each of three research areas; humanities/social sciences, science/mathematics/engineering/informatics, and biological/agricultural and environmental sciences/medical sciences

 (2)Directors of Japanese academic societies